LuisHRF/New-Web-Study/README.md

 ### 3. Data Analysis

 Using libraries such as Pandas, NumPy, and Seaborn, we developed a series of functions and scripts to analyze user interactions.
-Key analyses include:
+Here are some examples of functions created:

 - **Average Time Spent**: We calculated the average time users spend at each step of the process, segmented by age group and variation.